cod1dev/c1cx/README.md

 ___
 ### Warning
-One of the conditions of the CoD license is:
+One of the CoD license conditions is:
 > You agree not to:
 > •	Reverse engineer, derive source code, modify, decompile, or disassemble the Program, in whole or in part.
 ##### If you represent Activision and want this fork to be deleted, please contact me first.